AljoschaMeyer/react-firebase-social-logins/README.md

 - `providers`: An array specifying which login buttons to include in the component (and their order).
 Defaults to `['google', 'facebook', 'twitter', 'github']`.
 - `textFn`: For each value in `providers`, this function is called to determine the text next to the icon.
 If `null` is returned, only the icon is rendered.
 Always returns `null` by default.
 - `errorHandler`: This is called with the error returned by `fireRef.authWithOAuthPopup` or `fireRef.authWithOAuthRedirect()` if neither authentication via popup nor via redirect succeeded.
 Does nothing by default.
+- `btnProps`: Properties object which is passed down to all buttons in the component.